timoxley/functional-javascript-workshop/exercises/higher_order_functions/problem.md

 ## Hints

-* This is really simple.
+* Don't overthink it, the code should be rather simple.
 * It's ok to use a loop in your implementation, bonus points if you use recursion instead.
 * You may notice some output.
 That is coming from the function we passed you.